microsoft/vstest-docs/RFCs/0024-Blame-Collector-Options.md

 # 0024 Blame collector options

 ## Summary
-This note outlines the proposed changes for adding more options to test blame data collector.
+This note outlines the proposed changes for enhancing test blame data collector options.

 ## Motivation
 To enable a first-class option to support troubleshooting scenarios, including unattended execution in the pipeline, we need some additional options to be added to the existing test blame data collector.